robertklee/robertklee/README.md

 - **software engineering**
 - **firmware engineering and embedded systems**

-#### 💼 Workplace: Microsoft Software Engineer II.
+#### 💼 Workplace: Senior Software Engineer @ Microsoft.
-I currently work on vector search within Azure Search team.
+I’m an award-winning software engineer with a B.Eng with distinction in computer engineering, specializing in machine learning and software engineering.
+Currently, I’m working at Microsoft at the intersection of information retrieval, vector search, and search relevance, harnessing the power of large language models to deliver AI-empowered enterprise search relevance and Retrieval Augmented Generation chat completion scenarios.

 #### 👨‍💻 I'm currently working on:
 - building and hosting my own personal website (check it out [here](https://www.robertkl.com)!)